Flatbread is, quite simply, flat bread. The traditional version of the bread doesn’t use any yeast. It relies on flour, water and salt.

 Keto Flatbread Recipes

 PS.
-There are many other styles of keto bread out there too, such as almond bread.
+There are many other styles of savory keto bread that would also be great for dinners, including keto corn bread.

 PPS.
 You could also take a look at our list of tortilla recipes.
 While the authors of those recipes were focusing on tortillas, many of them can be used in a similar way to a more general flatbread recipe.